acollign/netrunner-wiki/Contributing-to-New-Cards.md

 1. Fix those bugs, push to origin again (which will get picked up by the PR)
 1. Once the PR gets approved and merged into `master`, click the checkbox in the Issue

+#### Implementing Early or when NRDB is down
 If NRDB is down or NRDB doesn't have the card you are working on yet, you'll need to lein fetch the cards locally https://github.com/mtgred/netrunner/wiki/Development-Tips-and-Tricks#fetching-cards-while-nrdb-is-down-wip

+#### Things to Notice (WIP)
+Cards which do not yet have their art hovered over in-game might display one thing on the game board and another from within the chat.

+Example:
+An installed piece of ice

+Hovered over "test spends 6 [credits] to rez Endless EULA."